Xilinx/RFNoC-HLS-ATSC-RX/README.md

 Alireza Khodamoradi | <alirezak@eng.ucsd.edu>

 ### About
 This repo contains the ```atsc_rx``` RFNoC module for GNU Radio.
-Its blocks are to be implemented onto the FPGA of an RFNoC-suppported USRP (e.g., E310/E312 or X300/X310) using RFNoC and Xilinx Vivado Design Suite 2015.4.
+Its blocks are to be implemented onto the FPGA of an RFNoC-suppported USRP (e.g., E3xx series or X3xx series) using RFNoC and Xilinx Vivado Design Suite 2015.4.
 They can plug-and-play into the GNU Radio [gr-dtv] ATSC receiver example and process an ATSC signal into a playable video file.

 The ```atsc_rx``` module includes these blocks:
 - RFNoC: ATSC RX Filter